-- To enable students with special educational needs to have their needs met, - To take into account the views of the students with special educational needs, - To encourage good communication and genuine partnerships with parents/carers of student with special educational needs, - To facilitate full access to a broad, balanced and relevant education, including an appropriate curriculum for students with special educational needs, - In conjunction with the Supporting Students with Medical needs Policy, make arrangements to support students with medical conditions and to have regard to statutory guidance supporting students at school with medical conditions, - To implement a graduated approach to meeting the needs of students using the Assess, Plan, Do, Review process, - Develop a culture of inclusion valuing high quality teaching for all learners, with teachers using a range of effective differentiation methods, - Employ a collaborative approach with learners with a SEN or disability, their families, staff within school, other external agencies including those from Health and Social Care, - Set appropriate individual learning outcomes based on prior achievement, high aspirations and the views of the learner and family, - Share expertise and good practice across the school and local learning community, - Make efficient and effective use of school resources, - Have regard to the Code of Practice (2015) for the identification, assessment, support and review of special educational needs, - Have regard to guidance detailed by our students' Local authorities. - Ensure the Equality Act 2010 duties for students with disabilities are met.
+- Enable students with special educational needs to have their needs met. - Take into account the views of the students with special educational needs.
+Encourage good communication and genuine partnerships with - parents/carers of student with special educational needs. - Facilitate full access to a broad, balanced and relevant education, including an appropriate curriculum for students with special educational needs. - In conjunction with the Supporting Students with Medical Needs Policy, make arrangements to support students with medical conditions and to have regard to statutory guidance supporting students at school with medical conditions. - Implement a graduated approach to meeting the needs of students using the Assess, Plan, Do, Review process. - Develop a culture of inclusion valuing high quality teaching for all learners, with teachers using a range of effective differentiation methods. - Employ a collaborative approach with learners with a SEN or disability, their families, staff within school, other external agencies including those from Health and Social Care. - Set appropriate individual learning outcomes based on prior achievement, high aspirations and the views of the learner and family. - Share expertise and good practice across the school and local learning community. - Make efficient and effective use of school resources. - Have regard to the Code of Practice (2015) for the identification, assessment, support and review of special educational needs. - Have regard to guidance detailed by our students' Local Authorities. - Ensure the Equality Act 2010 duties for students with disabilities are met.